-In an in progress paper, I drew from these interviews to examine the processes that contribute to cultural reproduction and stratification in academia.
-I illustrate how “cultural matching” occurs in academia and show how it produces inequalities in experiences and outcomes.
+In an in progress paper, I draw from these interviews to examine the processes that contribute to cultural and social closure in academia, and the strategies that marginalized faculty utilize to navigate these closures.
 This paper aims to help us to gain a deeper understanding of the persistence of inequality in academia.

-I am interested in exploring the boundaries and practices of qualitative research methods.
-In one paper, co-authored with Shamus Khan, I explore how ethnographers might approach the challenge of conducting research in times of crisis, specifically during Covid-19.
+I am interested in exploring the boundaries and practices of qualitative research methods, and the need for more flexible and creative approaches and methods to support researchers as they carry out their work within an expanding and shifting interactional terrain, and in the face of personal and collective disruptions.
+This is a particularly salient issue for ethnographers, as our methods often call for close interaction and engagement with others.
+For example, in a paper co-authored with Shamus Khan, I explore how ethnographers might approach the challenge of conducting research in times of crisis, specifically during Covid-19.

 Prior to beginning my doctoral studies, I worked in public health research with a focus on HIV/AIDS.
 At the Fenway Institute, I collaborated with an interdisciplinary research team to implement clinical trials for the National Institutes of Health (NIH) Adolescent Trials Network (ATN).
 ATN is a national network that conducts preventative and therapeutic research with HIV-infected and HIV-at-risk pre-adolescents, adolescents, and young adults.
 Alongside my regular duties as a member of the research team, I also administered HIV tests and conducted pre- and post-test counseling; revitalized and coordinated the institutional Youth Community Advisory Board (YCAB); and, engaged in Community Based Participatory Research (CPBR) through Connect2Protect, an initiative that sought to mobilize communities to examine the root causes of HIV among young people and address them through long-term structural change objectives.